 Are you open to loving yourself?

-If you work through these questions, or use these quotes, let me know what you think!
-Was there one that really impacted you or helped your personal growth journey?
+If you work through these journaling questions, or use these quotes, let me know what you think!
+Are there questions for a journal that you think should be added to this list?
+Let me know what your thoughts are about self discovery journal entry pages for your bujo.
+Are there any writing prompts for journaling that really impacted you or helped your personal growth journey?